• Skip to primary navigation

 • When the rice is hot and tastes good to you, divide it equally between 4 small pasta bowls, ladle over some of the cauliflower mushroom ragu, mixing some chopped parsley into the ragu if using, and serve immediately with additional grated parmesan on the side.

-« Grouse Wild Rice with Wild Mushrooms
+« Grouse And Wild Rice Casserole with Mushrooms

 Blood Bread »